Parichay: Nayee Zindagi Kay Sapno Ka

-Parichay – Nayee Zindagi Kay Sapno Ka, simply known as Parichay, is an Indian soap opera that aired on Colors TV from 8 August 2011 to 16 March 2013.
+Parichay – Nayee Zindagi Kay Sapno Ka, simply known as Parichay, is an Indian soap opera that aired on Colors TV from 9 August 2011 to 16 March 2013.
 The show is produced by Ekta Kapoor and Shobha Kapoor under their banner Balaji Telefilms.

 Plot

 Kunal Chopra lives in an apartment with his parents and his siblings, Gaurav, Anand and Raveena.
 Once a career-oriented and successful lawyer, Kunal has lost his zest at life and considers himself a failure, resulting in him not doing anything and Gaurav becoming the sole breadwinner.
 Kunal joins a law firm under Advocate D.K.
 Thakral but refuses to take up a case given by Thakral on moral grounds, leading him to be fired.
 Kunal later joins a construction company but is also fired due to Thakral's actions.
 On the other hand, Siddhi Malik is living with her brother Kapil and sister Khushboo.
 Ten years later, Anand graduates from law school.
 Siddhi and Anand fall in love and are set to marry.
-However, a day before the marriage, the Chopra family learn about the demise of Anand in a bomb blast.
-Kunal marries her to make his grieving mother happy and breaks his relationship with Thakral's daughter, Richa, already deteriorating due to Thakral's interference.
+However, a day before the marriage, the Chopra family learns about the demise of Anand in a bomb blast.
+Kunal marries her to make his grieving mother happy, breaking his already deteriorating relationship with Thakral's daughter, Richa.
 He later finds his life changing for the better through Siddhi's arrival.
 Later, Kunal has Raveena married to Vikram, the brother of Gaurav's wife, Seema, despite Raveena being in a relationship with Richa's brother, Rohit.

 Kunal and Siddhi consummate their marriage, however, Kunal, thinking that the act of consummation was one-sided, figures that Siddhi is not happy in the marriage and still harbors feelings for Anand, and files for divorce, shattering Siddhi, who finds herself in love with him.
 Seema encourages Siddhi to make Kunal realize his love for her.
-Meanwhile, Richa, conspiring to separate the couple, falsely accuses Kunal of raping her at a party, leading to which Kunal, initially fighting the case himself, is forced to transfer the case to Siddhi (trying to be a lawyer herself).
-Siddhi is then kidnapped by Rohit and injured in the process but is able to win the case.
+Meanwhile, Richa, conspiring to separate the couple, falsely accuses Kunal of raping her at a party, leading to which Kunal, initially fighting the case himself, is forced to transfer the case to Siddhi.
+Siddhi is then kidnapped by Rohit and injured in the process, but manages to win the case.
 She and Kunal later confess their love for each other during a family trip to Ujjain.
 Siddhi is then revealed to be pregnant.
-Meanwhile, Kunal catches Gaurav in an affair with someone and banishes him from the family.
+Meanwhile, Kunal catches Gaurav in an affair and banishes him from the family.